-Most international schools in Hong Kong offer special needs facilities, but the type of support offered varies widely from school to school.
-Some schools offer assistance with only mild learning difficulties while others will have more extensive support systems designed to deal with a range of needs.
-Some endeavour to keep special needs children in mainstream classes as far as possible while other schools admit only those with special educational needs.
+Most international schools in Hong Kong offer special-needs facilities, but the type of support offered varies widely from school to school.
+Some schools offer assistance with only mild learning difficulties, while others will have more extensive support systems designed to deal with a range of needs.
+Some endeavour to keep special needs children in mainstream classes as far as possible, while other schools admit only those with special educational needs.

 For this reason, expat parents looking for good-quality special needs education should be thorough in their research.
-The ideal is to find the best fit between the school and the child – one that can meet their particular needs and has the right experience and resources.
+The ideal is to find the best fit between the school and the child – one that can meet their particular needs and that has the right experience and resources.
 Local special needs associations are a good place to find recommendations and learn more about the system.

-Some specialist providers include the Jockey Club Sarah Roe School which offers special needs education for children of all ages with severe learning difficulties, and the Child Development Centre, a charity which offers a full range of early educational programmes, assessments and therapies for children with special needs.
+Some specialist providers include the Jockey Club Sarah Roe School, which offers special needs education for children of all ages with severe learning difficulties, and the Child Development Centre, a charity which offers a full range of early educational programmes, assessments and therapies for children with special needs.